fe950/debian11ConfigScript/README.md

 ### TODO
-- Fix sudo
+- Fix so script can be run with sudo (risk for timeout now)
-- Option to install a unattended VM light, a VM ultra light and a deskotop version

 - Add wireshark to packages, (install is interupted by a dialog)
 - Add launcher to nethogs in menu as non root user
 - Installs qbittorrent that only bind to Mullvad adapter